kg4zow/rm2-scripts/rmbackup/README.md

 If the tablet is connected via USB and the tablet's built-in web interface is enabled, the program can also download PDFs of the documents.
 When you do this, any pen strokes you may have added to the original file will become part of the PDF, and if you later upload the PDF back to a tablet, those pen strokes will not be edit-able.

+Tablets linked to a *paid* reMarkable cloud account now have the ability to make documents "cloud archives", where the document's metadata is still on the tablet but the content is only stored in the cloud.
+The program will skip these documents when creating `.rmdoc` or `.rmn` files, or when downloading PDF files.

 The program *can* also run "`git commit`" and "`git push`" commands before finishing.
 Obviously this requires that the backup directory be set up as a git repository, and optionally a git remote.
 This will be explained in more detail below.

 **Note:** Now that I have this working in Perl, I am also planning to write an equivalent program in Golang which does the same things.